Updated August 22, 2023.

 The floral creation is placed next to the piece that inspired it, and there are hundreds of them all through the de Young galleries.

 There's always at least one special exhibition happening at the de Young.

 Museum docent tours are a great deal and really enhance enjoyment of the collections.
-They are free and there are usually around five tours to choose from every day, including "Three Masterpieces in 30 Minutes" and "Highlights of the de Young".
+They are free and are offered at noon and 2pm, Tue-Fri and Sun.